-- An invocation of this ABI at a Non-secure virtual or physical FF-A instance returns the ID of the SPMC. - If the SPMC and SPMD are implemented at different exception levels (see 4.1 SPM architecture), the SPMD could either return the SPMC ID or forward the ABI invocation to the SPMC through the ERET conduit at the Secure physical FF-A instance.
-This is an IMPLEMENTATION DEFINED choice. - An invocation of this ABI at a Secure virtual FF-A instance returns the ID of the SPMC.
-This is irrespective of whether the SPMC and SPMD are implemented in the same or separate exception levels. - An invocation of this ABI at the Secure physical FF-A instance returns the ID of the SPMD if the SPMC is implemented at S-EL1 or S-EL2. - An invocation of this ABI at the Secure physical FF-A instance returns the ID of the SPMC if the SPMC is implemented at EL3.
+- An invocation of this ABI at a Non-secure virtual or physical FF-A instance returns the ID of the SPMC. - If the SPMC and SPMD are implemented at different exception levels (see 2.2 SPM architecture), the SPMD must forward the ABI invocation to the SPMC through the ERET conduit at the Secure physical FF-A instance. - An invocation of this ABI at a Secure virtual FF-A instance returns the ID of the SPMC.
+This is irrespective of whether the SPMC and SPMD are implemented in the same or separate exception levels. - An invocation of this ABI at the Secure physical FF-A instance returns the ID of the SPMD.